ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 1. Use this numpy array as an input $[[0.37, 0.192, 0.571]]$  and evaluate the result using pure Python.
 2. Use the PyTorch based $torch.autograd.Function$  class to implement a custom Function that implements the forward pass for the arctanh function in Python.
 3. Use the PyTorch based $torch.autograd.Function$  class to implement a custom Function that implements the backward pass for the arctanh function in Python.
 4. Name the class ArtanhFunction,and using the grad check method from $torch.autograd $, verify that your numerical values equate the analytical values calculated by gradcheck.
-Remember you must implement a method entitled $.apply(x)$  so that the function can be invoked by Autograd.
+Remember you must implement a method entitled$.apply(x)$  so that the function can be invoked by Autograd.

 <details>
 <summary><b>💡 Show Answer</b></summary>